-Bristlecone is an object-oriented, type-safe language with syntax similar to Java.
-Figure 5 presents the grammar for Bristlecone's task extensions.
-The developer includes a flag declaration inside a class declaration to declare that objects of that class contain the declared flag.
+developer includes a flag declaration inside a class declaration to declare that objects of that class contain the declared flag.
 Flag declarations use the flag keyword followed by the flag's name.
 The developer may optionally use the external keyword to specify that the flag is set and reset by the runtime system.
 External flags are intended to handle asynchronous events such as communication over the Internet or mouse clicks.
 External flags are intended to be declared in library code with the corresponding runtime component setting and clearing the external flag.

 The developer can use tags to enforce relations between the parameters of a task.
-The developer can create new tags with the new tag statement and a tag type.
+The developer can create new tag instances with the new tag statement and a tag type.
 Note that there may be many instances of a given type of tag.
 Each different instance of that tag is distinct - objects labeled by two different instances of the same tag type are not grouped together.
-The developer can bind tags to objects when an object is allocated or bind or unbind tags to or from
+The developer can bind tags to objects when an object is allocated or bind or unbind tags to or from parameter objects at the task's exit.